 If you are the fishing type kind of girl or guy then definitely check out the beach pier.
 St. John’s pier is one of the most popular areas to fish from.
 Here you can find like-minded fishermen and women fishing from the pier.
-You do have to pay a small fee if you plan on fishing or even plan walking on the pier.
-But it is worth it since the view from atop is amazing.
+You do have to pay a small fee if you plan on fishing or even plan to walk on the pier.
+But it is worth it, since the view from atop is amazing.

-The nice thing about this pier is that there are no restaurants or shops obstructing the view of the pier since it is most strictly set to walk on or fish from.
+The nice thing about this pier is that there are no restaurants or shops obstructing the view.
+It is most strictly set to walk on or fish from.
 And you can walk quite a distance on the pier if you pay at the entrance.
-If you are a photographer then definitely take some nice shots from atop the pier since it has amazing views that you can catch up there.
+If you are a photographer then definitely take some nice shots from atop the pier since it has amazing views that you can catch.